Skip to content

 • Comparing two properties with different loan sizes: it strips away leverage to show pure income-to-debt productivity

-• Assessing portfolio risk: properties with debt yield below 8% may face harder refinancing or renewal terms
+• Assessing portfolio risk: properties whose debt yield falls below a lender's minimum may face harder refinancing or renewal terms

 • Stress testing: lenders often apply a minimum debt yield floor to qualify deals at all